stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 Models are created as views by default, but you can materialize these as tables where needed.

-You configure connectivity to the target database using __adapters__ (software libraries provided by dbt in the case of most mainstream databases) and __profiles__ (which contain details around authentication, databases/datasets, schemas etc).
+You configure connectivity to the target database using [__adapters__](https://docs.getdbt.com/docs/available-adapters) (software libraries provided by dbt in the case of most mainstream databases) and [__profiles__](https://docs.getdbt.com/dbt-cli/configure-your-profile) (which contain details around authentication, databases/datasets, schemas etc).

 ## DBT Project

-You `dbt` project is simply a folder containing your models and some other configuration data.
-You can initialize this by running `dbt init` from your desired project directory.
+A DBT project is simply a folder containing your models and some other configuration data.
+You can initialize this by running [__`dbt init`__](https://docs.getdbt.com/reference/commands/init) from your desired project directory.
 In its most basic form, the structure looks like this:

 ```
 models/